1626, Fire Season, Illusion Week

 “We should discuss it.”
 The helmet hides her expression, but the Vingan’s voice gives away her unhappiness.
 “Xenofos isn’t going to like this, but I don’t want him guarding me on his own.
 He’s a way to get to me, and he’s not as strong as you or Rajar.”

-“In that case, I suggest we go up to the Temple.
+“In that case, I suggest we go down to the Temple.
 The Regiment is not here but the Wilmskirk Humakti are.
 If they go home, we lose them.
 We don’t have to hire them but we should maybe pay for them to be here for a few days, if the High Sword does not want them.”

 “We should go now, before going to the inn?”